Pauline Lefèvre-Utile: Early life and marriage

-Pauline Isabelle Utile was born on 30 June 1830 in Marle, in the department of Aisne, to Catherine Marie Adélaide (née Picart) (1798-1879) and Jean Baptiste Désiré Utile (1792-?1858), a mounted gendarme and later an annuitant following an inheritance.
+Pauline Isabelle Utile was born on 30 June 1830 in Marle, in the department of Aisne, to Catherine Marie Adélaide (née Picart; 1798–1879) and Jean Baptiste Désiré Utile (1792 – c.
+1858), a mounted gendarme and later an annuitant following an inheritance.
 At the age of sixteen, her parents sent her to live with two of her aunts in Varennes-en-Argonne and work as a demoiselle de boutique (shop girl).
 This practice developed in the 19th century and enabled women to find work and build up their own dowries.
 This work enabled her to acquire the experience, skills and part of the finances that were to play a decisive role in the foundation of the LU biscuit empire.

 Pauline Utile married Jean-Romain Lefèvre from Meuse on 7 September 1850.
 They moved to Nantes and had four children: Ernest (1851-1939), Auguste (1854), Pauline (1855-1894), and Louis (1858-1940) who later took over managing the company and invented the Petit Beurre after studying biscuit manufacturing in Britain.